What's on BT Sport this week? Listings, highlights, what to watch

 Channel: BT Sport 2

-This week the team look back at the most thrilling of last year’s Quarter-Final ties including a seven-goal thriller at The Etihad with all the twists and turns of VAR.
+This week, Jake Humphrey and the team take a look back at the most thrilling of last seasons first leg Semi-Final ties including Barcelona’s dominant display over Liverpool at the Camp Nou.

 BT Sport listings